Matemaatikko/morphological-parser-finnish/README.md

   - Present, Imperfect, Perfect, Pluperfect
 - <b> Person: </b> (Persoona) Distinction between deictic references to participant(s) in an event; typically the distinction is between the speaker (first person), the addressee (second person), and others (third person)
-- <b> Nominal forms: </b> (Nominaalimuodot) Form of conjugation of verbs which are similar to nouns and can have noun inflections.
+- <b> Nominal form: </b> (Nominaalimuoto) Form of conjugation of verbs which are similar to nouns and can have noun inflections.

   - Infinitive, Participle